Reduce Student Loan Debt While in College

 8. Enroll in Government Military Programs

-Not only does military service help lower the cost of secondary education, the skills learned through service make veterans very attractive hires for many employers.
+Not only does military service help lower the cost of secondary education, but the skills learned through service make veterans very attractive hires for many employers.

 9. Stick to Your Graduation Timeline